condevtion/.github/profile/README.md

 <img width="320" height="290" alt="I2CSensors Board" src="https://github.com/user-attachments/assets/269caf3b-be8b-4e8b-b98a-6cf10cff9b34" />

 All three miniature eyes draw their strength from a common 3.3V power stream (`VDD`, `GND`), and commune via the sacred I2C bus (`SCL`, `SCA`).
 This bus is fortified with pull-up resistors, ensuring the messages are not lost to the void.
 For those requiring immediate, urgent notifications, the interrupt lines for the pressure and ambient light sensors (`IP`, `IL`) stand exposed and ready to signal.

+Assembled samples are available at ebay - [Temperature, Pressure, Humidity, Light, and Color I2C Sensors Board](https://ebay.us/m/AJYYwf).

 ## The Breath of the Air: Pressure